ckranig/bitsquatting/README.md

 In order to easily use zdns in scripts add the zdns folder that you cloned to your path.

+## Requirements
+pip install -r requirements.txt

 ## Running
 Running full_run.py will generate all of the data required for analysis.
+Running analysis.py will generate output for our analysis.
+You will need to update filepaths for new analysis.